Table of Contents[Hide][Show]

 Basic Foods To Have On Hand

 These are the basic foods to have on hand when you start GAPS Intro.
-Most of them can be well stocked up on.
+Most of them can be well-stocked.

 - A variety of meat/meaty bones & fish